-The Signature Icon & Colours
+The CHANEL Signature Icon & Colours Glasses

-Quilting/Matelassé & Patent Leather
+CHANEL Quilting/Matelassé & Patent Leather Glasses

-The Chanel Chain design is used constantly used with accessories from handbags to eyewear.
+The CHANEL Chain design is used constantly used with accessories from handbags to eyewear.
 The chains depict the equestrian bridles and in the convent where Coco grew up, the nuns had their keys on chains; also, it’s easier to move your hands if your bag has long chain handles.
 Calfskin leather is used for the leather cord weaved between the chains in the eyewear collection.

 Chanel loved wearing pearls and diamonds, hence their recurrence in her designs.
 They capture light and react to every movement of the wearer’s body.
 Its lunar glow gently enhances the beauty of a woman’s face.
 Pearls in the eyewear collection are usually set in rows of 3, or set individually.

-The white camellia is an Asian flower that represents longevity and purity; this was her favourite flower, because the camellia has no scent so it wasn’t overpowering the perfume Chanel was wearing.
+The white camellia is an Asian flower that represents longevity and purity; this was her favourite flower because the camellia has no scent so it wasn’t overpowering the perfume CHANEL was wearing.
 The camellia portrays simplicity and beauty.

 Her lucky charms included the four-leaf clover, the number 5, comets, bows and wheat.
 The bow is an icon that represents romance and love, whilst the wheat represents prosperity.
-The charms were the things that bought luck to Coco.
+The charms were the things that brought luck to Coco.

 Coco’s star sign was Leo, and the colour for August is gold, that’s why it’s usually a gold lion.